dzooli/tvtrader-store/README.md

 1. **InfluxDB** - A time-series database for storing financial price data
 2. **Vault** - A secrets management service for secure token storage
-3. **Keycloak** - An identity and access management service (legacy, being replaced by Vault)
-4. **Importer** - A service that periodically imports price data from an external source
+3. **Importer** - A service that periodically imports price data from an external source

 ## Components